 - Notices to all remaining heirs notifying them of the Succession Order Petition, including the aforementioned heirs’ signatures or confirmation of delivery of the notices by registered mail.

-It is advised to consult an attorney regarding the exact procedural requirements of the process of requesting an Israeli Succession Order and other subjects including any inheritance tax that may be applied.
+It is advised to contact our firm regarding the exact procedural requirements of the process of requesting an Israeli Succession Order and other subjects including any inheritance tax that may be applied.
 Where the petition for the order is made by an attorney on behalf of an interested party, it must be accompanied by an original General Power of Attorney or a copy faithful to the original.

 The Israeli Succession Registrar or a courthouse may nullify or amend a Succession Order (or a Probate Order, which is discussed in a separate article).
 If the order was granted by a court of law only a court of law may annul or amend it.
 Any interested party may request to annul a Succession Order; this right is not limited to the heirs of the estate.